ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 **N.B.
 Only columnar structural definitions can be set on a `QbColumn` mapping.**

-### Columnar Structrual Definitions
+### Columnar Structural Definitions

 A rough structure of the available columnar structural definitions is shown below.
-The hierarchical/tree representation assists in selecting the which kind of column to use in the cube's column defintions.
+The hierarchical/tree representation assists in selecting the which kind of column to use in the cube's column definitions.

 ```text
 QbColumnStructuralDefinition